Castlemaine Surrounds

 The educational profile of Castlemaine Surrounds exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate stands at 31.5% among residents aged 15+, surpassing both the Rest of Vic average of 21.7% and the SA4 region's figure of 25.4%.
-Bachelor degrees are the most prevalent (18.7%), followed by postgraduate qualifications (7.7%) and graduate diplomas (5.1%).
-Vocational credentials are also prominent, with 35.9% of residents aged 15+ holding such qualifications – advanced diplomas at 12.3% and certificates at 23.6%.
+The area's university qualification rate is 31.5% among residents aged 15+, exceeding the Rest of Vic average of 21.7% and the SA4 region average of 25.4%.
+Bachelor degrees are the most common at 18.7%, followed by postgraduate qualifications (7.7%) and graduate diplomas (5.1%).
+Vocational credentials are also prominent, with 35.9% of residents aged 15+ holding such qualifications - advanced diplomas account for 12.3% while certificates make up 23.6%.
 Educational participation is high, with 25.3% of residents currently enrolled in formal education.

 This includes 9.2% in primary education, 7.6% in secondary education, and 3.3% pursuing tertiary education.
-There are approximately 495 students educated across a network of 10 schools within Castlemaine Surrounds, with typical Australian school conditions (ICSEA: 1029) offering balanced educational opportunities.
-The schools include eight primary, one secondary, and one K-12 school.
+There are 10 schools operating within Castlemaine Surrounds, educating approximately 495 students.
+The area has typical Australian school conditions (ICSEA: 1029) with balanced educational opportunities.
+The educational mix includes 8 primary, 1 secondary, and 1 K-12 school.
 Local school capacity is limited at 5.0 places per 100 residents compared to the regional average of 10.5, leading many families to travel for schooling.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education